 Georgina Howard, from our holiday specialist Pyrenean Experience, on visiting the Spanish Pyrenees in May: “In May you get midsummer pagan festivals and long, silvery nights.
 Our walking holidays run from May to mid-October.
 It’s a crunchy time – the ground crunches with walnuts, chestnuts and is slippery with acorns underfoot.
 The sheep are out, trying to eat the chestnuts before you can get to them.
 Everyone picks mushrooms from their secret mushroom patches –they’re out at 6am so no one sees where they go.”

 More about Best places to go on holiday in May

-This is a brilliant time to soak up the best of the European sun before the summer holiday crush, and further-flung jaunts offer everything from wildlife watching in Borneo to cruising down the Nile.
+This is a brilliant time to visit Europe before the summer holiday crush, while further-flung jaunts offer everything from wildlife watching in Borneo to cruising down the Nile.

 Take a look at our top 10 May holidays – chosen for their popularity with our travellers.
-There’s plenty of excitement on offer here, whether you want to watch whales in the Azores, negotiate Croatia by bike or improve your language skills in Northern Spain.
+There’s plenty of excitement on offer, whether you want to go to the Azores, Croatia or Spain.